Camp Hansen: Base information

 The base is home to the Central Training Area, which includes several firing ranges, a pair of shooting houses which support live fire training, and other training areas, being one of the few locations on the island where weapons firing is permitted.
 Also located at Camp Hansen is a brig, a confinement facility that houses U.S. military members from around the Far East for short term sentences.

 Facilities include a Post Exchange, a theater, a convenience store, two gyms, and a "consolidated entertainment facility" known as The Palms, which has two restaurants, as well as enlisted, SNCO, and officer clubs.

 In March 2008, the Japan Ground Self-Defense Force began training at Camp Hansen, as part of the reorganization of U.S. forces in Japan and the move towards sharing facilities between American and Japanese troops.

+The adjacent town known as "Kin-Town" (Previously Kin-ville") by the local Marine Corps population has seen a significant reduction of night time activity compared to previous generations of the 1990's and before - specifically the "golden era" during the Vietnam War and post 1972 return of the island back to Japan thru to the 1980's.
+This is due to the removal of many sex workers that were brought over from the Philippines in the 1980's on visas and exploited in houses of prostitution.

+Other contributing factors are the restrictions now put on junior enlisted personnel in order to reduce alcohol related incidents by the enforcement of "Liberty Buddies" and midnight return to base.

+Prospects for a general return to previous levels of activities will be further reduced due to Marines relocating from Okinawa to Guam, which will impact Kin-Town directly.

+Some U.S. Marines in Okinawa are indeed choosing to stay on base rather than venture into local towns.
+This trend is influenced by several factors, including the ongoing relocation of Marines to Guam as part of a US-Japan agreement to reduce the military presence on Okinawa, a preference for the amenities and controlled environment of the base, and concerns about crime or cultural differences.

 Controversies

 In September 1995, three U.S. servicemen stationed in Camp Hansen rented a van, kidnapped and raped a 12-year-old Japanese girl.
 The crime "stirred furor" among the Okinawans, according to Time.

 According to documents leaked by Edward Snowden and published by The Intercept, the site hosts an NSA collection facility codenamed CAMELUS.
 It uses a PUSHER-type antenna.